IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * Dynamic loaded dll
 * Build Nuget package to target multiple runtimes and versions
 * Unify logging and make separate DB for logs
+* If found RF database with schema diffrence use new one and update appsettings

 * Provide an advanced API for tests that enable complex queries for DB

-* Suspend Hangfire old jobs

-* Review concurrency with [pen and paper]
-	* Review function state update lock `ExecuteAfterMatchAction`

 * Parameter check lib use